GiedriusT/tamulaitis-page/src/projects/social-sequencer/README.md

 ![Social Sequencer PCB board with chips](https://tamulaitis.lt/images/social-sequencer/social-sequencer-pcb-board-with-chips.jpg)

-We also knew we want to have programmable LED strip iside each board to be able to illuminate and mark the current tick.
-This was I thnk the first time I tried hooking up LED strip to Arduino.
+We also knew we want to have programmable LED strip inside each board to be able to illuminate and mark the current tick.
+This was I think the first time I tried hooking up LED strip to Arduino.
 I got instructions from my electronics mentor Ričardas on how to power the LEDs up from one of the big boxes that provide AC current that I have never seen before.
 He said to set the right voltage and turn on the device.
 So I turned on the device and then tried setting the right voltage.
 Of course that resulted in all LEDs flashing bright for a brief moment followed by darkness.
 There were quite a few incidents like these during the process, we were regulars at the local electronics store.
 After some playing around we found the right approach on how to place these LEDs and what materials to use in between them to get an effect of the whole column lighting up.

 <!-- Photos or videos pf LED strip -->
 ![Social Sequencer in the making](https://tamulaitis.lt/images/social-sequencer/social-sequencer-two-boards-testing.jpg)